 A stunning debut novel in the vein of Sarah Waters’ historical fiction and inspired by true events, Orphan #8 (William Morrow August 4, 2015) tells the fascinating story of a woman who must choose between revenge and mercy when she encounters the doctor who subjected her to dangerous medical experiments in a New York City Jewish orphanage.

-In 1919, Rachel Rabinowitz is a smart, lively four-year-old living with her brother, Sam, and their parents in a crowded tenement on the Lower Eastside of New York City.
-When tragedy strikes the family, Rachel is separated from her brother and sent to a Jewish orphanage where Dr. Mildred Solomon is conducting medical research using the children as her subjects.
-Selected for one of Dr. Solomonís experiments, Rachel is given x-ray treatments that leave her disfigured.
-She suffers through years of harassment at the orphanage, relieved only by her deepening friendship with Naomi.
-At fifteen, Rachel betrays her friend and runs away to Leadville, Colorado to find the brother she lost and discovers a family she never knew she had.
+In 1919, Rachel Rabinowitz is a vivacious four-year-old living with her family in a crowded tenement on New York City’s Lower Eastside.
+When tragedy strikes, Rachel is separated from her brother Sam and sent to a Jewish orphanage where Dr. Mildred Solomon is conducting medical research.
+Subjected to X-ray treatments that leave her disfigured, Rachel suffers years of cruel harassment from the other orphans.
+But when she turns fifteen, she runs away to Colorado hoping to find the brother she lost and discovers a family she never knew she had.

 Though Rachel believes she’s shut out her painful childhood memories, years later she is confronted with her dark past when she becomes a nurse at Manhattan‘s Old Hebrews Home and her patient is none other than the elderly, cancer-stricken Dr. Solomon.
 Rachel becomes obsessed with making Dr. Solomon acknowledge, and pay for, her wrongdoing.
 But each passing hour she spends with the old doctor reveal to Rachel the complexities of her own nature.
 She realizes that a person’s fate—to be one who inflicts harm or one who heals—is not always set in stone.